purarue/exobrain/src/content/blog/ramblings-journal-art-technology.md

 Collecting the data was also fun for me.
 It was a programming problem to solve - how do I get data off of this app or website, what can I do with the IP addresses, how can I possibly relate/combine this with other data I already have.

 It's hard to advocate for a 'reasonable' amount of moderation when there are obvious benefits for all of these things.
-Understanding calorie counts/nutritional labels, backing up your data, getting off big companies which silo your data, saving your info from websites -- are all generally good things to do.
+Understanding nutritional labels, backing up your data, using open source and local tools instead of websites which sell and trap your data -- are all generally good things to do.
 There are [lots of good reasons to be a bit proactive with this](https://beepb00p.xyz/hpi.html#motivation).
 It is probably partly my addictive tendencies that made me spiral and continue to collect data when I should have been reconsidering if the data itself was useful to me.

 I do find a lot of happiness and satisfaction in being able to combine all these disparate data sources into [my feed](https://purarue.xyz/feed/), and being able to search/filter/sort through them.